vennuvadthya/Customer-Behavior-Analysis-through-Smart-Data-Modelling/README.md

-# Customer-Behavior-Analysis-through-Smart-Data-Modelling
+# Stock Price Prediction & Risk-Return Analysis Using LSTM
+Stock Price Prediction
-Customer Behavior Analysis through Smart Data Modeling This project dives deep into customer behavior patterns to uncover insights that can drive smarter business decisions.
+This project dives deep into customer behavior patterns to uncover insights that can drive smarter business decisions.
 It involves analyzing structured datasets to predict churn, segment customers, and visualize key trends using a full analytics pipeline.

 🔍 Objectives